akeneo/pim-helpcenter/content/md/first-steps/manage-type-association.md

 The association type is then deleted.

-::: warning
+:::warning
 If an association type is used by at least one product, then the association type cannot be deleted: an error message is displayed to let the user know that the association type is used and cannot be deleted.
 :::

 # Check the association type history

 Changes made on association types are recorded and visible under the history tab of the association type.

 :For each change, a version of the association type is created.
 The following information is tracked down for each version: